Correcting the fiber-aperture bias affecting galaxy stellar populations in the Sloan Digital Sky Survey. Aperture corrections to absorption indices based on CALIFA integral field observations: Recipes for aperture corrections of stellar absorption indices

 In the following we detail the correction procedure, which we illustrate in Fig. \ref{fig:corr_flow_HdHg} for the $H\delta_\mathrm{A}+H\gamma_\mathrm{A}$ composite index at redshift 0.1.
 This index is chosen due to the large amplitude of the corrections, which make all the steps very clear, but the same considerations apply qualitatively to all indices, as demonstrated by the analogous figure for the $\mathrm{[MgFe]}^\prime$ index (Fig. \ref{fig:corr_flow_MgFep}), which we present in appendix \ref{app:bias_corr_distr}. $z=0.1$ is chosen as the approximate median redshift of the SDSS.

-For a given $z$, the first step is to consider the $\Delta X$ (in this case $\Delta\left(H\delta_\mathrm{A}+H\gamma_\mathrm{A}\right)$) for each CALIFA galaxy as a function of the index measured (simulated) in fiber and the total $(g-r)_\mathrm{rest}$ colour.
-These are shown in panel (a) as points representing individual CALIFA galaxies, colour coded by $\Delta X$ according to the colorbar (the same representation is adopted also for panels b to g).
-We clearly observe systematic variations across this plane, which we regularize by means of a 2-dimensional LOESS regression \citep{Cleveland_LOESS2D} using the python code \textsc{loess}\footnote{Available from \url{https://pypi.org/project/loess}.} of \cite{cappellari:2013}, adopting a degree of 1 and a fraction of 0.3 (or a minimum of 20 neighbouring points).
-The smoothed $\Delta X$ function obtained in this way represents the first order correction and is shown in panel (b).
-The residual $\Delta X$ from this correction are shown in panel (c) in the index-in-fiber vs $g-r$ plane, and in panel (d) in the size vs absolute magnitude plane.
-In this latter plane systematic trends for the first order residuals are visible.
-We correct for them using the same regularization approach adopted before\footnote{Note that the LOESS regression is applied to $\left( M_r,\log (R_{50}/\mathrm{kpc})\right)$ datapoints.}, thus obtaining the second order corrections shown in panel (e).
+For a given $z$, the first step is to consider the $\Delta X$ (in this case $\Delta\left(H\delta_\mathrm{A}+H\gamma_\mathrm{A}\right)$) for each CALIFA galaxy as a function of the index measured (simulated) in fiber and the total $(g-r)_\mathrm{rest}$ color.
+These are shown in panel (a) as points representing individual CALIFA galaxies, color-coded by $\Delta X$ according to the color bar (the same representation is adopted also for panels b to g).
+We clearly observe systematic variations across this plane, which we regularize by means of a two-dimensional LOESS regression \citep{Cleveland_LOESS2D} using the Python code \textsc{loess}\footnote{Available from \url{https://pypi.org/project/loess}.} of \cite{cappellari:2013}, adopting a degree of 1 and a fraction of 0.3 (or a minimum of 20 neighboring points).
+The smoothed $\Delta X$ function obtained in this way represents the first-order correction and is shown in panel (b).
+The residual $\Delta X$ from this correction are shown in panel (c) in the index-in-fiber versus $g-r$ plane, and in panel (d) in the size versus absolute magnitude plane.
+In this latter plane systematic trends for the first-order residuals are visible.
+We correct for them using the same regularization approach adopted before,\footnote{The LOESS regression is applied to $\left( M_r,\log (R_{50}/\mathrm{kpc})\right)$ datapoints.} thus obtaining the second-order corrections shown in panel (e).
 Then, the second-order residuals correspond to the difference between the original $\Delta X$ values (panel a) and the sum of the first-order (panel b) and second-order corrections (panel e).
 Panels (f) and (g) show the residual $\Delta X$ after the two corrections in the two observed parameter planes, respectively, where we can observe the absence of significant systematic trends and a substantial consistency with random noise.

 In practice, in order to avoid the correction functions being affected by strongly deviant galaxies, after each step, we implement a $\sigma$-rejection algorithm to exclude those galaxies for which the residuals $\Delta X$ after applying the smoothed corrections exceed $3$ times the standard deviation of the full sample.
 The $\sigma$-rejection is applied the first time after the first calculation of the first-order corrections.
 The first-order corrections are then re-computed for this reduced sample and the second-order corrections are computed consequently.
 A $\sigma$-rejection is then applied again based on the second-order residuals.
 Finally, the full set of corrections is re-computed for the sample surviving the two $\sigma$-rejections.
 Typically, no more than a handful of galaxies are rejected per index and per redshift value.